PecanProject/betydbdoc-dataentry/adding_metadata_sql.md

          (select id as site_id from sites where sitename like 'MAC Field Scanner Season 6%') as s;
 ```

-## Step 7: Associate experiments with treatments
+### Step 7: Associate experiments with treatments

 ```sql
 insert into experiments_treatments (experiment_id, treatment_id)
 values ((select id from experiments where name = 'MAC Season 6: Sorghum BAP'), (select id from treatments where name = 'MAC Season 6: Sorghum'));
 ```
-When adding a new season for the TERRA REF project, a statement like the following can be used to associate experiments with treatments since experiment and treatment names are usually named following the format `MAC Season x: subexperiment name`.
+When adding a new season for the TERRA REF project, a statement like the following can be used to associate all season 6 experiments with all season 6 treatments assuming the experiment and treatment names follow the format convention `MAC Season x: subexperiment name`.

 ```sql
 insert into experiments_treatments (experiment_id, treatment_id)